 This post may contain affiliate links.
 Read our disclosure here.

 Having the entire family together should be a joyous day that doesn’t bring on the stress of figuring out how to afford it.
-Thanksgiving dinner can feel very costly though, with a large meat entree and lots of sides don’t break the bank while making memories.
+Thanksgiving dinner can feel very costly though, with a large meat entree and lots of sides.
+But no one wants to break the bank in exchange for making memories.
 Here are some easy ways to save on every part of your Thanksgiving dinner!

 5 Ways to Save on Thanksgiving Dinner

 1. Price Match Your Turkey